TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 MyGym comes with defaults reward functions which are designed to speed up training.
 We use these default reward schemes, and add some customization.
 We split the task into sub-tasks to guide the agent towards the final goal.
 The sub-tasks are:

-- Move gribber towards the cube
+- Move gripper towards the cube
-- Make gribber touch the cube
+- Make gripper touch the cube
 - Move cube closer to the top of the pole
 - Let go of cube on target, and check if it stays on target for at least 15 timesteps